Skip to main content

 These are not merely theoretical concerns; they have tangible implications for your autonomy and the security of your most sensitive health information.
 A sophisticated understanding of these red flags allows you to move from a passive consumer to an informed participant in your digital health journey.

-One of the most critical areas to examine is the vendor’s stance on with third parties.
+One of the most critical areas to examine is the vendor’s stance on data sharing with third parties.
 A policy that uses broad, catch-all phrases like “we may share your data with trusted partners” is an immediate red flag.
 Who are these partners?
 For what purpose is the data being shared?

 A reputable vendor will provide a clear list of third-party services they use, the categories of data shared with each, and the reason for the integration.
 Anything less is an abdication of their responsibility to be transparent.